Light Curve Tool for Small Bodies

 Phase Angle: The phase angle is the angle formed between the vector pointing toward the Sun and the vector pointing toward the observer.
 In this mode, Earth (observer) is fixed along the X-axis of this arbitrary coordinate system, the object is located at the origin, and the Sun moves according to the angle specified by the user within the XY plane (from the X-axis toward the Y-axis, see Fig. 1).
 In case the check box Generate Images is selected, the positive Z-axis points upward, while the positive Y-axis is oriented to the right in the image.

 LC number of points: This parameter defines the temporal resolution of the rotational light curve.
-An integer value is required to determine the number of points sampled from the rotational phase.
+It specifies the number of points sampled across one full rotation.
+The tool currently supports up to 360 points, corresponding to 1° phase increments.
+For exceptional cases requiring higher resolution, please contact the developer.

 Rotational phase offset: A rotational phase offset, ranging between 0 and 1, can be applied to adjust the starting point of the light curve.
 This adjustment ensures that the curve begins at a specific phase, such as a maximum, minimum, or any other desired point.